TariqAHassan/BioVida/README.md

 In a nod to recursion, this library tries to accomplish some of this automation with machine learning itself, using tools like convolutional neural networks.

-To view this project's website, please [click here].

 ## Installation

 Latest Build: